 NAME

 visudo - edit the sudoers file

 SYNOPSIS

-visudo [-chqsV] [-f sudoers]
+visudo [-chqsV] [[-f] sudoers]

 DESCRIPTION

-visudo edits the sudoers file in a safe fashion, analogous to vipw(8). visudo locks the sudoers file against multiple simultaneous edits, provides basic sanity checks, and checks for parse errors.
+visudo edits the sudoers file in a safe fashion, analogous to vipw(8). visudo locks the sudoers file against multiple simultaneous edits, provides basic sanity checks, and checks for parse errors before installing the edited file.
 If the sudoers file is currently being edited you will receive a message to try again later.

 visudo parses the sudoers file after editing and will not save the changes if there is a syntax error.
 Upon finding an error, visudo will print a message stating the line number(s) where the error occurred and the user will receive the "What now?" prompt.
 At this point the user may enter 'e' to re-edit the sudoers file, 'x' to exit without saving the changes, or 'Q' to quit and save changes.
 The 'Q' option should be used with extreme caution because if visudo believes there to be a parse error, so will sudo and no one will be able to run sudo again until the error is fixed.
 If 'e' is typed to edit the sudoers file after a parse error has been detected, the cursor will be placed on the line where the error occurred (if the editor supports this feature).

 There are two sudoers settings that determine which editor visudo will run.

 editor

 A colon (':') separated list of editors allowed to be used with visudo. visudo will choose the editor that matches the user's SUDO_EDITOR, VISUAL or EDITOR environment variable if possible, or the first editor in the list that exists and is executable.
-Note that the SUDO_EDITOR, VISUAL and EDITOR environment variables are not preserved by default when the env_reset sudoers option is enabled.
+Note that sudo does not preserve the SUDO_EDITOR, VISUAL or EDITOR environment variables unless they are present in the env_keep list or the env_reset option is disabled in the sudoers file.
 The default editor path is vi which can be set at compile time via the --with-editor configure option.

 env_editor

 If set, visudo will use the value of the SUDO_EDITOR, VISUAL or EDITOR environment variables before falling back on the default editor list.
-Note that this may create a security hole as it allows the user to run any arbitrary command as root without logging.
-A safer alternative is to place a colon-separated list of editors in the editor variable. visudo will then only use SUDO_EDITOR, VISUAL or EDITOR if they match a value specified in editor.
+Note that visudo is typically run as root so this option may allow a user with visudo privileges to run arbitrary commands as root without logging.
+An alternative is to place a colon-separated list of "safe" editors int the editor variable. visudo will then only use SUDO_EDITOR, VISUAL or EDITOR if they match a value specified in editor.
 If the env_reset flag is enabled, the SUDO_EDITOR, VISUAL and/or EDITOR environment variables must be present in the env_keep list for the env_editor flag to function when visudo is invoked via sudo.
-The default value is off, which can be set at compile time via the --with-env-editor configure option.
+The default value is on, which

+can be set at compile time via the --with-env-editor configure option.

 The options are as follows: